Choosing Fashion Fabrics for Portfolio Design Collections

 Plus gouache fashion sketches using those same fabrics:

 below you’ll see examples of prints and other patterns in different “COLORWAYS”.
-This is when a single pattern gets different color palettes “plugged into” each part of a print, either the same palette moved into different color positions, OR different colors altogether.
+This is when a single pattern gets different color palettes “plugged into” each part of a print, either by the same color palette moved into different color positions in the print, OR different colors being used altogetheraltogether.

 ***I WANT YOU TO NOTICE HOW RADICALLY DIFFERENT EACH SWATCH LOOKS AND FEELS EVEN THOUGH THE ACTUAL PRINT IS THE SAME PATTERN ONLY WITH DIFFERENT COLORS PLACED INTO THE SHAPES*** it’s quite fascinating.
 (This is something we discuss more in depth in my upcoming COLOR AND DESIGN THEORY course.)